Did you know that you can apply for social security disability benefits if you have a mental illness and meet the established standards?

 - Intellectual disability

-If you suffer from a mental illness or other mental condition, or have a loved one who does, you know that some days just getting out of bed is a victory.
-It can be hard to hold a job down.
+If you suffer from a mental illness or other mental condition, or have a loved one who does, you know the heroic effort required from time to time to function normally.

-If you have an episode that debilitates you to such a degree that you cannot work for over a year, you may want to consider your options.
+If you have a complication in your condition that debilitates you, it can take a long time to recover.
+If you cannot work for over a year due to it, you may want to consider your options.
 You should speak with an attorney familiar with the process to help you evaluate your situation to see if you might qualify for social security disability.